 Building Trust with Coworkers

-looking at someone eye to eye, interacting face to face, heart to heart?
+How do we experience the precious lessons we learn throughlooking at someone eye to eye, interacting face to face, heart to heart?
 When do our screens become walls?

 Building trust with your co-workers is incredibly important, so you can work with speed and focus.
 I interviewed Dr. Andrew Moore, who runs the Computer Science Department for Carnegie Mellon University, for my new book, Fully Human.
 Before CMU, he worked at Google for 12 years remotely, out of their Pittsburgh office.
 Much of his communication with his colleagues was through video conferencing and email.
 He said if he wasn’t in Mountain View at least once every couple of months, the emails became ‘us’ vs. ‘them’.
 Trust broke down.
 This is a guy who will tell you every company of distinction in the future will be run by technologists.
 He adores technology.
 Trust must be built face-to-face.
 It can be sustained through screens but that comes later.
 The emotional health of our companies will always precede their economic health.
 That’s probably a good thing to remember.

 If you want to read more stories about emotional fitness, and get Susan’s Five Fast Tips for Building Trust, sign up here.